tangentyh/notes-of-tan/javaNotes.md

      - value non-null -- `null` is for absent; if also for value, incompatible with the operation that use `synchronized` on the old value
      - put -- `synchronized` on the old value, CAS if `null`
      - replace -- `synchronized` on the old value
-     - lambda -- CAS a dummy value and `synchronized` on the dummy value, compute lambda, set computed value, exit lock block
+     - lambda -- `synchronized` on the old value, if `null`, CAS a dummy value and `synchronized` on the dummy value, compute lambda, set computed value, exit lock block
      - use `ConcurrentHashMap<String, LongAdder>` with `putIfAbsent`
        ```java
        map.putIfAbsent(word, new LongAdder()).increment();